nestauk/sg_covid_impact/reports/technical_report/4_results.md

 Bottom: Trends in the top 5 topics for each SIC section.
 </div>

-Figure [@fig:topic_trend_by_section] shows the topic activity in SIC sections over time, with the bottom of the plot showing the trends in the top 5 topics for each section.
+[@Fig:topic_trend_by_section] shows the topic activity in SIC sections over time, with the bottom of the plot showing the trends in the top 5 topics for each section.
 We see that four topics (0, 3, 6, 8) dominate the activity of most sections - [@tbl:topic_words] shows the top words in these topics.
 Trends within sections are mostly non-existent apart from particularly evident temporal trends in *Agriculture, Forestry And Fishing*, and *Manufacturing* sections; however these trends are for the four dominant, and uninformative, topics.
 Performing trend analysis with only three time-points is not an ideal exercise when we do not know when in the month the notices were collected - they could have all been collected at the beginning of a month or randomly distributed throughout.